 Students complete a two-step evaluation within two years of matriculation.
 The first checkpoint is an oral examination that occurs after the first year of classes to test mastery of coursework and analytical thinking.
 The students are examined on their broad and specific knowledge of three assigned papers.
 In addition, students will use one of the three papers as a platform to propose future experiments in outline form, which will be discussed during the exam.
 The second checkpoint occurs in the second year of study and requires the student to write a six-page proposal of future work on the topic of their thesis research.
 During the student's first committee meeting, the committee will evaluate the student's knowledge of the literature and methodology relevant to this thesis proposal.
 Ph.D. candidacy is achieved by successfully completing the formal course work and the two checkpoints.
 The research experiences of students are expected to lead to productive scholarship in the form of peer-reviewed journal publications and conference presentations.
 Degree candidates will meet annually with their faculty committee to ensure satisfactory progress towards completion of the thesis project; first author publication of a primary research article is required for graduation.
 Students will receive constructive evaluations from the committee members after each committee meeting.
 The Ph.D. degree is granted upon completion of a scholarly body of work, submission of a written thesis and presentation of an oral defense based on the student's original, independent research.
 This program is designed to require approximately five years for completion, and graduates of our department have gone on to pursue outstanding postdoctoral positions and scientific careers.

-Students accepted into the Microbiology and Immunology Ph.D. program are provided with a stipend (for academic year 2020-21, the rate is $33,720/year), full tuition, and healthcare.
+Students accepted into the Microbiology and Immunology Ph.D. program are provided with a stipend (please see current rate here, full tuition, and healthcare).
 The department typically accepts between 5–8 students a year.
 The department is located on the U of M Medical Campus, adjacent to the University Hospitals and Cancer, Cardiovascular and Geriatric Centers.